The Bankrate promise

 If you are eligible for capital gains tax exemptions

-If you sell your home for a profit, you may be able to exclude up to $250,000 of capital gains from the sale (or up to $500,000 for married couples) from your taxes.
+If you do sell your home for a profit, you may be able to exclude up to $250,000 of capital gains from the sale (or up to $500,000 for married couples filing jointly) from your taxes.
 For this to apply, the home must have been your primary residence for at least two out of the last five years.

 If your move is temporary

-If your move is short-term and you plan on returning to your current city in the future, you may want to rent out your home.
-Knowing there’s a place for you to live when you return can provide some security and peace of mind — and it may cost less than selling and purchasing another home at a later date.
+If your move is short-term and you plan on returning to your current city in the future, you may want to keep your home and rent it out in the meantime.
+Knowing there will be a place for you to live when you return can provide security and peace of mind — and when you factor in closing costs, it may even cost less than selling and purchasing another home at a later date.

 If you want the rental income